-The following technical deliverables are anticipated to be prepared and submitted to EPA in conjunction with performance of the preconstruction activities:
+Per the ASAOC, the following technical deliverables are required to be prepared and submitted to EPA in conjunction with performance of the preconstruction activities:

-- Plan view drawing of proposed locations for staging, management and re-location of excavated wastes and preliminary calculations regarding the anticipated volumes of relocated waste that could be placed in each area; - Bird Hazard Monitoring and Mitigation Plan for Ongoing Landfill Work; - Air Monitoring, Sampling and QA/QC Plan; - Documentation of installation and operation of air quality monitoring equipment including - Plan view drawing of installed air monitoring and sampling equipment locations;

-- Schematic drawing of typical air monitoring equipment station; - Site power plan, electrical one-line diagram, and electrical service panel details for electrical power service to air monitoring stations; - Schematic drawing of meteorological station equipment; and - Operation and maintenance manuals for the air monitoring and sampling equipment and the meteorological equipment. - Litter control plan including plan view drawing of locations and typical details of litter control fencing.
+- Plan view drawing of proposed locations for staging, management and re-location of excavated wastes and preliminary calculations regarding the anticipated - Volumes of re-located waste that could be placed in each area; - Bird Hazard Monitoring and Mitigation Plan for Ongoing Landfill Work; - Air Monitoring, Sampling and QA/QC Plan; - Documentation of installation and operation of air quality monitoring equipment including - Plan view drawing of installed air monitoring and sampling equipment locations; - Schematic drawing of typical air monitoring equipment station; - Site power plan, electrical one-line diagram, and electrical service panel details for electrical power service to air monitoring stations; - Schematic drawing of meteorological station equipment; and - Operation and maintenance manuals for the air monitoring and sampling equipment and the meteorological equipment. - Litter control plan including plan view drawing of locations and typical details of litter control fencing.

-The above items will be assembled and submitted to complete the Final Report for the preconstruction activities.
+The technical deliverables required by the ASAOC will be assembled and submitted to complete the Final Report for the pre-construction activities.
 Subject to approval by EPA's Project Coordinator, the above items may be submitted as electronic deliverables, paper copies, or a combination of the two.